-The California Association of Clerks and Election Officials Elections Legislative Committee has reviewed SB 641 (as amended May 31, 2011), and is writing to express concerns with this proposal to establish a "conditional voter registration" and provisional voting period beginning 14-days before and up through the close of polls on Election Day.
+The California Association of Clerks and Election Officials Elections Legislative Committee has reviewed AB 1436 (as amended March 20, 2012), and is writing to express concerns with this proposal to establish a "conditional voter registration" and provisional voting period beginning 14-days before and up through the close of polls on Election Day.
+The Committee does share your desire to increase voter registration levels in California and understand it should be addressed in some manner.
+However, the Committee voted to Oppose AB 1436 due to grave concerns with its provisions and timing.

-The Committee does share the author's concerns with voter registration levels in California and wishes to address this in some manner.
-However, in a June letter to the author, Senator Calderon, the Committee voted to Oppose SB 641 due to grave concerns with its provisions and timing.
-We continue to strongly believe that this proposal should not be put into practice until the Secretary of State's Office has a functioning statewide voter registration database that meets the provisions of the Help American Vote Act and would guard against voter fraud and protect the integrity of the election.
-We also urged further discussion of the logistical concerns that will trigger major cost increases for county election officials during times of state and county fiscal crises.
+As with prior legislation to establish conditional and/or Election Day registration procedures, we urge further discussion of the logistical concerns that will trigger major cost increases for county election officials during times of state and county fiscal crises.
+We also continue to strongly believe that this proposal should not be put into practice until the Secretary of State's Office has a functioning statewide voter registration database that meets the provisions of the Help American Vote Act and would guard against voter fraud and protect the integrity of the election.